sonavoice/sona/README.md

 The API for Vi lives at [Vi API](http://viapi.io).
 You can interact with it using the following routes:

-* '/viauth' - This is used for authentication of master app calls.
-The authentication token for this will be used on every application.
-This ensures api requests are coming from installed applications or from a dev environment standpoint.
-Production application API keys will be hidden in the environment variables.
-For access to test environment, using test credentials given out to developers.

-These must be passed in as parameters to calls to the '/viauth' API.
-It is best to do this call on applicationDidFinishLoading in Objective-C or viewDidMount in React Native.
-This will then give you a session to indicate all api calls from the current application environment are authenticated.
+- '/:transcript' GET -> This is the core route for sending a transcript to the server, running (if available) a command, and returning text to be spoken back to the user.
+This get request should container to following:
+  - transcript : passed in the url as a parameter and access in the API as req.params.transcript
+  - user : passed as a json object on the req object.
+Using body.parser middle way to retrieve
+  - WILL RETURN : A string to be passed to the "speak" function to be spoken back out by the user

 ##Set up